In many instances, minor cases of penetrating damp are reasonably straightforward to identify and stop yourself using

 For minor cases, the internal damage may just be limited to the plasterwork.
 If that is the case, all you need to do is to replace the plasterwork with specialist damp resistant plaster.

 From our experience however, it is typically more than just the plaster that needs to be replaced.
 Be on the lookout for wet rot and dry rot issues that may be damaging the timbers, especially if you have had the penetrating damp issue for a while.
 To help you identify these types of rot, visit our dry rot and wet rot pages.
 There is supporting information on how to treat these forms of rot on our wet rot treatment and dry rot treatment web pages.

 Of course the most effective way to stop penetrating damp is to prevent it from occurring in the first place!
 There are a number of things you can do to stop any penetrating damp works.
 They include:

 If you have tried the above DIY fixes and suggestions but still have a problem with penetrating damp, then we are here to help.

-Simply call us on 0800 633 5712, click to find your local branch or complete the online contact form below to chat to one of our specialists who will be happy to offer some advice and if necessary, will be able to organise a penetrating damp survey.
+Simply call us on 0800 633 5712, click to find your local branch or or click the button below to book a survey.